-1. The Human-Shaped Flowers from Annihilation
+1. Human-Shaped Flowers (Annihilation)

 In 2018’s Annihilation, an alien entity lands on earth and begins to alter the landscape.
 A team of scientists go inside this cordoned-off area and discover that some of the plants have grown into the shape of humans.

 Tessa Thompson’s character Josie explains that these plants have been created through a rogue HOX gene.
-In layman’s terms, the HOX gene is what determines how many noses, eyes, arms and legs we have (and where they grow).
+In layman’s terms, the HOX gene is what determines how many noses, eyes, arms, and legs we have (and where they grow).

 HOX genes are the master genes that control the body plan of animals from flies to humans, but not plants.
 Any self-respecting biologist investigating the Shimmer would carry a hand-held DNA sequencer.
 These really exist.
 The biologist would feed a sample into the sequencer, and would then know for sure that there are HOX genes in the plant, as well as all the other human genes that might be present.
 A complete sequence analysis could be available in a few hours, and this is actually not science fiction.

-2. The Thorian from Mass Effect
+2. The Thorian (Mass Effect)

-If you’ve played Mass Effect and you have fond memories of the first game, you might remember the core mission world, Feros.
+If you’ve played Mass Effect and you have fond memories of the first game, you might remember the core mission world: Feros.

 As an ecumenopolis covered in Prothean ruins, the bioengineering company ExoGeni has set up a colony on Feros to study the chemical components in the atmosphere.

-Also known as “Species 37”, the Thorian is a fifty-thousand year old creeper that hangs from its tendrils in an empty air duct.
+Also known as “Species 37,” the Thorian is a fifty-thousand-year-old creeper that hangs from its tendrils in an empty air duct.
 These tendrils spread out across most of the planet, and the spores that it releases turn everyone around it into thralls.

-3. The Forest Walkers from Naomi Novik’s Uprooted
+3. The Forest Walkers (Uprooted)

 If you haven’t read Naomi Novik’s Uprooted yet, give it a look.
 A fantasy novel set in the mythical kingdom of Polnya, the main character Agnieszka lives in an isolated farming village surrounded by a mystical, dangerous forest.

 Partially sentient, fully malevolent—and able to turn human beings into thralls like the Thorian—the forest uses a type of creature called “Walkers” to collect its prey.

 After he gets into a spot of trouble, he begins to feed it bodies to dispose of them.
 The flytrap, ever ravenous, grows larger and larger until it comes for him too.

-When Lord of the Rings hit theatres back in 2001, most of us lost our minds.
+When Lord of the Rings hit theaters back in 2001, most of us lost our minds.
 Many die-hard fans had been waiting decades to see the live-action adaptation…

 Even older than Little Shop of Horrors is 1962’s The Day of the Triffids.
 In a setup that now seems eerily similar to The Walking Dead, a navy officer wakes up in the hospital to discover that Earth has been invaded by plants called “Triffids.”